shaack/reboot-cms/README.md

 ### Edit the site configuration

-In the site configuration, you can store for the site global values, like the navigation structure or the content of header elements.
+In the site configuration, you can store global values of the site, like the navigation structure or the content of header elements.
 The site configuration is written in YAML.

 ![Edit a markdown page](https://shaack.com/projekte/assets/img/reboot-cms-admin-site-configration.png)